Hostinger Review 2026: Cheap Hosting That Actually Delivers?

 One notable absence: Hostinger doesn’t offer cPanel on shared hosting at all.
 VPS users can install cPanel via OS templates, but they’ll need to bring their own license.
 If you’re migrating from a cPanel-based host and have workflows built around it, factor in the learning curve.

-One-Click OpenClaw: Self-Hosted AI on Your VPS
+One-Click OpenClaw: Self-Hosted AI

 One of Hostinger’s more forward-thinking additions is native support for OpenClaw, an open-source, self-hosted AI assistant platform formerly known as Moltbot and Clawdbot.